fabioz/mu-repo/README.txt

 INSTALLING
 ===========

-Requisite: the python and git executables must be in your path.
+Requisite: the python, git executables must be in your path.
+Requisite for diff: winmerge must be in your path.

 Then, grab mu-repo from git: